 As a 12 year old I had bought a number of AD&D books from their display on a rotunda at the back of my small local bookstore.
 I started with the Dungeon Master’s Guide, as the Player’s Handbook was out of stock that week.

-So my introduction was Jess Easley’s amazing swirling elemental wizardry holding forth against a viscous red dragon.
+So my introduction was Jeff Easley’s amazing swirling elemental wizardry holding forth against a viscous red dragon.
 Opening the book I read through all of the incredible magical treasures before I got a glance of the rules and spells the following Saturday.

 Gather Your Party?

 Platforms, such as Roll20, make it fairly easy to get a group of players together.
 Back before Web 1.0 it was a lot more difficult.
 Small town U.K. did not give much chance for gaming meet-ups, for 12 year olds at least.
-I played in a couple of short-lived games though, starting with (pre-advanced) DnD.
+I played in a couple of short-lived games though, starting with the original DnD.

 On the Origin of PCs